Chencharl/vigilant-funicular/README.md

 ## 📃 Files
 README: Summarizes the approach, experiments, and results for this project.\
-code_file.py: Full script of our final model, including dataset loading, LoRA model setup, training via HuggingFace Trainer, evaluation, and test prediction.
-Outputs include final accuracy and a CSV for submission.\
+code_file.py: Full script with dataset loading, LoRA model setup, training, evaluation, and test prediction.
+Outputs final accuracy and a CSV file for submission.\
 Project2.ipynb: Contains the final version of the model with the best performance.
-Run this file to reproduce the results.
+Due to file size, download and run this file to reproduce the results.

 To run: `python code_file.py` in Colab or a local Python environment with required packages.
 ---